QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 1. `Install poetry <https://python-poetry.org/docs/#installation>`__ and git and clone the repository.
-A `pyproject.toml` file is provided.
+A :file:`pyproject.toml` file is provided.

   .. code-block:: console